Why Does Your Dog Lick Pus? Is It Even Safe? (Finally Answered)

 Also known as the “cone of shame.”
 The Elizabethan collar, or the e-collar, is like a pretty standard plastic cone or collar that prevents dogs from licking their own pus or wounds.

-Wearing that collar, your dog is prevented from licking their own pus or wounds, as they are not able to reach the wound.
+Wearing that collar, your dog is prevented from licking their own pus or wounds, as they cannot reach the wound.

 There are beautiful cones that are very comfortable for the dog as well.
-But it is important that you find an appropriate size for your dog, or else the cone will not fit the dog’s collar.
+However, it is essential that you find an appropriate size for your dog, or else the cone will not fit the dog’s collar.

 2. Inflatable Pet Collar

-If you see that your dog is not as comfortable with an Elizabethan collar, then the collar that you might try out is an inflatable collar.
+If you see that your dog is not as comfortable with an Elizabethan collar, the collar you might try is inflatable.

-They are very much comfortable, and easier for the dog to become less stressed.
-The harder cones are a problem for the cone since it makes them problematic for them to walk.
+They are very comfortable, and it is easier for the dog to become less stressed.
+The harder cones are a problem for the cone since it makes it problematic for them to walk.

 3. Dog Clothing

-If your dog has a wound on their stomach or chest, then buying dog clothes is a great way to hide those wounds from your dog licking them.
-Till they are ripe.
+If your dog has a wound on its stomach or chest, then buying dog clothes is a great way to hide those wounds from your dog’s licking them till they are ripe.

 4. Recovery Suits

-The recovery suits are perfect specialized pieces of clothing that are used to cover infections and wounds as well.
-These suits are specially designed so that the dog wounds are covered fully in order to cover the wounds.
+The recovery suits are perfect specialized pieces of clothing used to cover infections and wounds.
+These suits are specially designed so that the dog’s wounds are covered fully to cover the scars.

 5. Wound Dressing

-There are various types of wounds that your dog might suffer, wound dressing, as prescribed by the veterinarian, is important to keep your dog safe.
+Your dog might suffer various types of wounds.
+Wound dressing, as the veterinarian prescribes, is essential to keep your dog safe.

 Wound dressing is important to keep your dog from licking the open wound.
-Then also, you shouldn’t dress your dog without consulting with your vet.
+Also, you shouldn’t dress your dog without consulting your vet.

-How Can You Tell If Your Dog’s Wound Is Infected From Licking?
+How Can You Tell If Your Dog’s Wound Is A Result Of Licking?

-There are certain signs and symbols of dog infections that will affect your dog if your dog lick pus, but such signs, as per your veterinarian, are.
+Sure, signs and symbols of dog infections will affect your dog if your dog lick pus.
+These signs, as per veterinarians, are as follows:

 • Bandages